 As stipulated by the Constitution, the National Assembly of the Republic of Serbia is the highest representative body and the holder of legislative power.
-She is also in charge of monitoring the executive branch.
+The National Assembly is also in charge of monitoring the executive branch.
 In practice, citizens’ interest in the parliament is declining, and the lack of trust in the National Assembly is associated with a collapse of confidence in democracy.
 The centralization of power, one-sided narratives widespread in public space and domineering the media as a whole contribute to the portrayal of the President of the Republic as the only authority in charge of all issues and topics, regardless of the constitutional system.
 This significantly degrades the position of the parliament.
 In addition to the centralization of power in the hands of the executive, the Parliament faces a number of structural weaknesses and poor internal practices.

 When it comes to the legislative function, during the last decade, laws would most often “speed” through the Assembly, without significant involvement of MPs and with frequent and unjustified recourse to urgent procedures.
 Committees and plenary sessions were often hastily agreed upon, with the agenda of the plenary sessions being announced at the last minute, leaving MPs little time to prepare for the debate on the acts that are to be on the agenda and to draft amendments.
 In the absence of the annual work plan of the National Assembly, the problem of quality preparation of MPs for work is even clearer.